cml87/GettingStartedWithAnsible/README.md

 # Ansible
-These are my Ansible notes from the course <span style="color:aquamarine">Getting started with Ansible</span>, from Pluralsight.
+These are my notes for DevOps stuffs.
+I will include info from the following courses

-I will also take info from:
+- <span style="color:aquamarine">Getting Started with Ansible</span>, by Wes Higbee, **pluralsight**.
+- <span style="color:aquamarine">Ansible and DevOps Integrations: The Big Picture</span>. by Saravanan Dhandapani, **pluralsight**
-<span style="color:aquamarine">Practical Ansible 2, Automate infrastructure, manage configuration, and deploy applications with Ansible 2.9</span>
+- <span style="color:aquamarine">Practical Ansible 2, Automate infrastructure, manage configuration, and deploy applications with Ansible 2.9</span>
 , by Daniel Oh, James Freeman and Fabio Alessandro Locati.
+Book

 Ansible is an automation tool, similar to Chef, Puppet and SaltStack.
 In <b>enterprise environments</b>, it is used to: